Everywhere and nowhere: The many layers of 'cancel culture'

 — “It means different things to different people,” says Ben Wizner, director of the ACLU’s Speech, Privacy, and Technology Project.

 In tweets, online letters, opinion pieces and books, conservatives, centrists and liberals continue to denounce what they call growing intolerance for opposing viewpoints and the needless ruining of lives and careers.
-A Politico/Morning Consult poll released last week shows both opposition and indifference: 44% of Americans disapprove of it, 32% approve and the remaining 24% had no opinion or didn't know what it was.
+A Politico/Morning Consult poll released last week shows 44% of Americans disapprove of it, 32% approve and the remaining 24% had no opinion or didn't know what it was.

 For some, “cancel culture” is the coming of the thought police.
 For others, it contains important chances to be heard that didn't exist before.